-Finding a nice spot to have a glass of vino in Singapore is easy, but finding a nice spot where you can sample organic wines and farm-to-table fare... now that’s a whole other story.
-We recently came across RVLT and were pretty impressed with the whole concept they’ve got going on.
-Hidden away in a dark, cozy space on Carpenter Street, this funky wine bar offers an eclectic collection of natural wines and innovative dishes to pair with your pours.
+Finding a nice spot for a glass of vino in Singapore is easy, but finding a nice spot where you can sample organic wines and farm-to-table fare... now that’s a whole other story.
+We recently came across RVLT and were impressed with the whole concept they’ve got going on (and in particular, the non-pretentious approach towards wine they champion).
+Hidden away in a dark, cosy space on Carpenter Street, this funky wine bar offers an eclectic collection of natural wines and innovative dishes to pair with your pours.
+Whether you're a fan of red, white, rose, or sparkling, you're bound to find something you'll enjoy sipping.

 Why you should come here: